toni-sharpe/techno-glossary/README.md

 # techno-glossary

-A list of terms, aimed at beginers for ccreating techno music specifically
+A list of terms, aimed at beginers for creating techno music specifically